Symptoms and causes of arrhythmia

 - Arrhythmias that provoke malfunctions when an electrical impulse occurs - sinus-type tachycardia, atrial fibrillation, sinus-type bradycardia.

-- Arrhythmias that occur as a result of a violation during the work of the atria - paroxysmal tachycardia, extrasystole.
+- Arrhythmias that arise as a result of disturbances in the functioning of the atria - paroxysmal tachycardia, extrasystole.

-- Arrhythmias that are caused by a malfunction of the conduction of an electrical impulse - atrioventricular and intra-atrial block.
+- Arrhythmias that are caused by a failure of electrical impulse conduction - atrioventricular and intraatrial block.

-- Mixed arrhythmias - ventricular fibrillation, atrial fibrillation.
+- Mixed type arrhythmias - ventricular fibrillation, atrial fibrillation.

-With sinus-type tachycardia, heartbeats are accelerated and can reach 100 beats per minute.
-The causes of this pathology can be emotional experiences, overstrain of both mental and physical nature, the use of caffeine, alcoholic beverages, medications that cause spasms of blood vessels.
+With sinus tachycardia, heart contractions accelerate and can reach 100 beats per minute.
+The causes of this pathology may be emotional experiences, overstrain of both mental and physical nature, consumption of caffeine, alcohol-containing drinks, and medications that cause spasms of blood vessels.

-Sinus bradycardia is a condition in which the pulse slows down to 40 beats per minute.
-This phenomenon can be observed in athletes who have a well-developed vascular and heart system.
-The causes of sinus bradycardia can be diseases of an infectious etiology, a decrease in the functionality of the thyroid gland, and increased intracranial pressure.
+Sinus bradycardia is a condition in which the heart rate slows to 40 beats per minute.
+This phenomenon can be observed in athletes who have a fairly well developed vascular and heart system.
+The causes of sinus bradycardia can be diseases of infectious etiology, decreased thyroid function, and increased intracranial pressure.

-Atrial fibrillation is one of the most dangerous types of arrhythmias, while the heart contracts chaotically, the pulse in this case can go off scale for 300 beats per minute.
-An arrhythmic attack of a ciliary nature is life-threatening, therefore, the victim needs urgent medical attention.
+Atrial fibrillation is one of the most dangerous types of arrhythmia, in which the heart contracts chaotically, the pulse in this case can go off scale beyond 300 beats per minute.
+An arrhythmic attack of atrial fibrillation is life-threatening, so the victim needs urgent medical attention.

 Extrasystole is an untimely (early) contraction of the heart muscle.
 Perhaps this type of arrhythmia occurs most often.
-The reasons provoking this pathology lie in the wrong lifestyle - smoking, drinking alcohol, caffeine.
-The pulse in this case can reach 250 beats per minute.
+The reasons that provoke this pathology lie in an unhealthy lifestyle - smoking, drinking alcohol, caffeine.
+The pulse can reach 250 beats per minute.

-Paroxysmal tachycardia is a dangerous ailment in which the heart suddenly begins to beat faster.
-The causes of this arrhythmia are chronic ailments and pathological conditions of the heart.
+Paroxysmal tachycardia is a dangerous disease in which the heart suddenly begins to beat faster.
+The causes of this arrhythmia are chronic illnesses and pathological conditions of the heart.

-Heart block develops with poor cardiac impulse conduction.
+Heart block develops when the conduction of cardiac impulses is poor.
 The causes of this pathology are dystrophic disorders in the walls of the myocardium or inflammatory processes in the body.

-Ventricular fibrillation is a very dangerous type of arrhythmia, in which the heart rate can exceed 400 beats per minute.
+Ventricular fibrillation is a very dangerous arrhythmia in which the heart rate can exceed 400 beats per minute.
 In this case, only resuscitation measures can save the patient.

-The clinical manifestations of the disease can be different, and depend on the frequency with which the heart contracts, as well as on the effect of contraction on myocardial function, on renal, cerebral and intracardiac hemodynamics.
-There are forms of the disease that do not manifest themselves in any way, and are detected during random diagnostic measures.
+Clinical manifestations of the disease can be different and depend on the frequency with which the heart contracts, as well as on the effect of contraction on myocardial function, renal, cerebral and intracardiac hemodynamics.
+There are forms of the disease that do not manifest themselves in any way and are detected during random diagnostic procedures.

 The main signs of arrhythmia are: